This section of the guide covers best practices for

 For example, if both

-optimizations for the main app in the chart, and were required to both be
+optimizations for the main app in the chart, and are required to both be present

-present when that feature is enabled, then they might both have a tags section
+when that feature is enabled, then they should both have a tags section like

 tags: - webaccelerator

 This allows a user to turn that feature on and off with one tag.